Kahului Airport: Aloha Airlines Flight 243

 Investigations of the disaster, headquartered at Honolulu International Airport, concluded that the accident was caused by metal fatigue.
-The disaster caused almost all major United States air carriers to retire their oldest aircraft models.
+The disaster caused most major United States air carriers to evaluate their older aircraft models.

-Aloha Island Air Flight 1712
+Aloha IslandAir Flight 1712

-On October 28, 1989, Aloha Island Air Flight 1712, a de Havilland Canada DHC-6 Twin Otter aircraft, collided with mountainous terrain near Halawa Valley, Molokai, while en route on a scheduled passenger flight from Kahului Airport to Molokai Airport in Hoolehua.
+On October 28, 1989, Aloha IslandAir Flight 1712, a de Havilland Canada DHC-6 Twin Otter aircraft, collided with mountainous terrain near Halawa Valley, Molokai, while en route on a scheduled passenger flight from Kahului Airport to Molokai Airport in Hoolehua.